When someone has an egg allergy, the body's immune

 How Is an Allergic Reaction to Egg Treated?

-of a severe reaction.
+in case of a severe reaction.
 An epinephrine auto-injector is a prescription

 medicine that comes in a small, easy-to-carry container.
 It's easy to use.
 Your doctor